 $processor$

-to component-- ftd.text: $processor$: get-some-data-from-internet
+-- ftd.text: $processor$: get-some-data-from-internet

-in any FTD variable, but instead directly passing the value to the component.
 Currently there is no plan to allow host to directly modify the FTD generated DOM, we want to do it via data updates, host only knows about data, updates the data, and UI updates itself.

 On the whole it feels to me that creating new API to get variables that have $processor$